 Some doctors increase the dosage to 7.5 micrograms after the second dose, with increased steps up to 10 micrograms depending on the individual needs of the user.
 Sometimes, Alprostadil may require some experimentation to find a dosage suitable for providing an erection that lasts for up to 1 hour.

-The MUSE urethral application of Alprostadil is often given in doses of around 250 micrograms, adjusted according to the response of the individual patient.
+Muse Alprostadil is often given in doses of around 250 micrograms, adjusted according to the response of the individual patient.
 The maximum dose per day is 2, and the maximum dose per week is 7.
 It is important not to exceed the dosage provided by your doctor, as incorrect usage of Alprostadil can severely harm the penis and cause lasting damage.

 What are the side effects of Alprostadil?